Frequently Asked Questions (FAQ)

 My student received something in the mail, but they are in the 9th Grade.
 Can they apply now?

 Students in the 9th grade are not eligible to apply to GSSM for the Residential Program.
 The program only accepts students who have completed the 10th grade and are rising juniors.
 See below for Academic Application Requirements.
+It is essential that students complete Algebra I, Algebra II and Geometry by spring of 10th grade to be eligible for admission to our Residential program.
 Middle school and rising 9th and 10th grade students can participate in GSSM’s GoSciTech summer camps.
 Registration opens in early March each year for camps in June and July.

 My child is currently a junior, and I just heard about the Residential Program.
 Is it possible for him or her to join the program now?